 You may consider this an extreme technique, but another way to save fuel is to use your car only when you have.
 Why not walk if it’s a short distance?

-Pierre Paul Driving School is one institution you get to learn not just how to drive, but also helpful ideas like driving hacks that preserve your fuel.
+Pierre Paul Driving School is one institution you get to learn not just how to drive, but also helpful ideas like driving hacks that will save you gas and money.

 Contact us today to start your journey on the road.